 (A) Refer to Note 6.1 of the consolidated financial statements for further information regarding the Demerger of NZME from APN.
 Prior to the Demerger, the Company was a wholly owned subsidiary of APN and no director received any remuneration from the Company for services as a director.
 (B) In addition to the fees noted in the table above, Directors are also entitled to be reimbursed for all reasonable travel, accommodation, and other costs incurred by them in connection with their attendance at NZME Board or shareholder meetings or otherwise in connection with NZME business.
 The fees above exclude any such reimbursements.
-(C) Sir John Anderson is the Chairman of the NZME Board and a member of the Audit & Risk and Governance & Remuneration Committees.
-(D) Carol Campbell is a member of the NZME Board, Chair of the Audit & Risk Committee and a member of the Audit & Romentation Committee.
-(E) Peter Cullinane is a member of the NZME Board, Chair of the Governance & Remuneration Committee and a member of the Audit & Risk Committee.
+(C) Sir John Anderson is the Chairman of the NZME Board a member of the Audit & Risk and Governance & Remuneration Committees.
+(D) Carol Campbell is a member of the NZME Board, Chair of the Audit & Risk Committee and a member of the Governance the Audit & Risk Committee.
+(E) Peter Cullinane is a member of the NZME Board, Chair of the Governance & Remuneration Committee.